Skip to Content

 © Lion Brand Authentic Thai Rice

 Mee Krob is a delightful Thai dish known for its crispy texture and sweet, tangy sauce.
 Made with deep-fried noodles, it’s often flavored with tamarind, lime, and palm sugar, creating a delightful contrast.
-This dish is typically garnished with bean sprouts and lime wedges, adding freshness and zest.
-Popular as a snack or appetizer, Mee Krob is perfect for those who enjoy crunchy, flavorful bites.
-Its unique combination of textures and flavors makes it a standout choice in Thai cuisine, offering a taste adventure in every mouthful.

 15. Kai Med Ma Muang